rstudio/keras3/docs/dev/reference/image_dataset_from_directory.md

 Supported image formats: `.jpeg`, `.jpg`, `.png`, `.bmp`, `.gif`.
 Animated gifs are truncated to the first frame.

+By default this returns a `tf.data.Dataset`.
+Set `format = "grain"` to return a framework-agnostic Grain dataset instead.

 ## Usage

 ``` r